ethereum-optimism/community-hub/src/docs/developers/integration.md

 ### Local Deployment

-Before deploying to a "real" network (testnet or mainnet), you may want to deploy to a local version of our `go-ethereum` fork.
+Before deploying to a "real" network, like a testnet or mainnet, you may want to deploy to a local version of our `go-ethereum` fork.
 If your contracts are relatively simple you may not need to do this.
 However, if you plan to write contracts that communicate between L1 and L2, then we highly recommend reading this section.